 You may also like

-Equally romantic and family-friendly, this remote resort offers spacious luxury villas spread across a tropical island wilderness.
+Romantic and family-friendly in equal measure, this remote resort offers spacious luxury villas spread across a tropical island wilderness.
 Visitors can expect five-star facilities, world-class cuisine, pristine beaches and above all, the famous, impeccable service.

-We love it for: You get not one resorts but two!
-The five-star sister property of Four Seasons, Kuda Huraa, is a private island to the south, linked by the luxury catamaran Four Seasons Explorer, which cruises between the two places.
-Along the way it drops anchor at exceptional dive sites, tiny uninhabited beaches and remote island communities.
+We love it for: You get not one resort, but two, and quite honestly both could be listed among the top luxury resorts in the Maldives.
+The five-star sister property of Four Seasons Landaa Giravaaru, Kuda Huraa, is a private island to the south, linked by the luxury catamaran Four Seasons Explorer, which cruises between the two places.
+Along the way, it drops anchor at exceptional dive sites, tiny uninhabited beaches, and remote island communities.

 Photographs © Four Seasons Hotels Limited.